-I have cooked Embutido-Filipino Pork Loaf so many times I can’t believe I have not posted the recipe for some time on the blog.
+I have cooked the Filipino Embutido- Pork Loaf so many times I can’t believe I have not posted the recipe on the blog.
 So, in response to friends who asked, here it is.
 This week was my late dad’s birthday and I was reminded of the food that we cooked in his honor for his annual handa (party), like this embutido.

 The beauty of this pork loaf is that you can make it ahead and freeze it.
 On busy nights, you thaw and either bake it or pan-fry it to heat up.
 This is the kind of Filipino classic which can transcend from an everyday meal to party fare.
 There is something in the loaf for everyone.
 The savory-sweet flavors do not fail to entice the family.